Explore the Pier

 Family Park and Picnic Area

-Just past the Pier Approach, the “Bioswale,” one of the many eco-friendly aspects of the new Pier — and a tree-populated park that’s ideal for a picnic.
+Just past the Pier Approach, the “Bioswale” is one of the many eco-friendly aspects of the new Pier — and a tree-populated park that’s ideal for a picnic.
 With lots of seating and shade, not to mention plenty of grass and flowers, this area is a charming little world unto itself.
 It overlooks the North Basin facing toward Vinoy Park and the Vinoy Renaissance Resort.
 The Bioswale/Picnic Area is also home to smaller events.

-Located just past the Pier’s Gateway, the Marketplace features a rotating array of independent vendors selling unique items in kiosks and under 10’x10’ tents.
+Located just past the Pier’s Gateway, the Marketplace features an array of independent vendors selling unique items in kiosks and under 10’x10’ tents.
 A solar roof structure provides shade as you browse the selections and meet the sellers.

 St. Pete’s buy-local culture is represented in this lively bazaar, just a short walk past the Pier’s Gateway.
-Area vendors showcase and sell their wares in pop-up kiosks and beneath 10-by-10-foot tents.
+Area vendors showcase and sell their wares in kiosks and beneath 10-by-10-foot tents.
 Shoppers can browse under a solar roof structure that provides ample shade.
-Marketplace lease agreements run three to 12 months, ensuring that a rotating cast of vendors will be on hand to sell an interesting array of products, many with a local flair.
+The Marketplace features a cast of vendors selling an array of products, many with a local flair.